infinitered/ignite/docs/Generators.md

 ### Component generator

 This is the generator you will be using most often.
-They come pre-wrapped with mobx-react-lite's `observer` function, which you'll need to trigger re-renders if any MobX-State-Tree properties that are being used in this componenet change.
+They come pre-wrapped with mobx-react-lite's `observer` function, which you'll need to trigger re-renders if any MobX-State-Tree properties that are being used in this component change.

 ```
 ignite generate component MyAwesomeButton